ePages-de/epages-docs/_posts/2016/2016-09-29-rest-api-test-framework.md

 ### Serenity BDD

-Similar to [Cucumber](https://cucumber.io/) in the Ruby world, Serentiy allows you to describe and structure the test cases in a way so that it acts like a complete specification that describes each use case step by step.
+Similar to [Cucumber](https://cucumber.io/) in the Ruby world, Serenity allows you to describe and structure the test cases in a way so that it acts like a complete specification that describes each use case step by step.

-The following snippet shows a test case we use to check, if an uploaded image was added to the slideshow of a product:
+The following snippet shows a test case we use to check, if an uploaded image gets added to the slideshow of a product:

 {% highlight java %}
 @RunWith(SerenityRunner.class)